EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.calib_flux_lsq

 Best fit zeropoints and mean magnitudes to a matrix of magnitudes.
-Package: timeseries Description: Calculate the best fit photometric zero point (ZP) per image and mean magnitude per source to a set of instrumental
+Package: timeseries Description: Calculate the best fit photometric zero point (ZP) per image and mean magnitude per source to a set of instrumental magnitudes.